 I was invited on 8th August 2011 to discuss the report by Carol Vorderman et al on making maths compulsory part of education until age 18.
 This discussion also went out live, and I opted to take part by telephone.
 Vorderman report here.

-Farming Today featured Martine's expert elicitiaion workshop linked to builiding decision support for pollinator abundance (available until 14th May 2016 here, starting 22:30)
+Farming Today featured Martine's expert elicitation workshop linked to building decision support for pollinator abundance (available until 14th May 2016 here, starting 22:30) and it was featured on BBC Midlands Today, with live lunchtime interview and recorded interview broadcast on evening bulletin (here)

 I gave a talk for the general public at Cafe Scientifique, Leamington Spa, 18th July 2011, see here and another 6th September 2014.
 Details below